mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 delayed by another 20 years.

-A coup seized the capital city and surrounding territory and held it for nearly three weeks before the king abdicated in favour of his considerably more popular niece.
+A coup seized the capital city and surrounding territory and held it for nearly three weeks before the king abdicated in favor of his considerably more popular niece.
 Public opinion turned against the revolutionaries, the army closed in on the capital